-Other Course Fee
+Other Course Fees

-A \$200 per credit hour is charged to students taking applied music lessons.
+A fee of \$200 per credit hour is charged to students taking applied music lessons.
 Some lab sciences carry additional fees which may be viewed on the cost of attendance webpage.
-All common core classes have a \$65 course material fee assessed.
 Online program fees may also be viewed on the cost of attendance webpage.